kodecocodes/i9t/swift-2/swift-2.markdown

 But don't let that get you down!
 The open source community does amazing things every day.
 Open-source Swift will attract smart, creative people who will make the language even better with Swift-only libraries and frameworks that work across platforms.
 Someday you could find yourself using Swift in embedded environments such as Arduino, or perhaps someday you'll write server-side web services in Swift.
 It's an exiting time for Swift developers!

-## What Makes Swift, "2.0"?
+## What's New in Swift 2?

-It's great to dream about the future of Swift, but this chapter highlights what Swift 2.0 offers you in the present day:
+It's great to dream about the future of Swift, but this chapter highlights what Swift 2 offers you in the present day:

 - New control flow using `guard`, `repeat`, `do`, and `defer`
 - An entirely new error handling model